Updated: February 12, 2019

 To test how the servers of each host react to a large number of concurrent visitors, we used the Load Impact App.
 This test will determine the performance of each host server when there are 100’s of visitors coming to your site at the same time.

-- Each site has a WordPress 4 installation running on it, and features the same theme, the same number of images, page size, content and requests.
+Each site features the same theme, the same number of images, page size, content and requests.

 The green Line indicates the number of visitors and the blue line represents the adjacent response time as the traffic increases.